iwnnay/text-story-game-engine/README.md

     game.processCommand('Open the door')

+Punctionation does not matter.
+The string is taken apart to see if there are actions and nouns and then does those actions to those nouns.
+If nothing can be put together then the same information as before is displayed

 # What it can do
 At the moment... it can display some text.
 Yes, that's it.
 For now.